Trade Gold Trading

 Pivot levels can be used in many different ways.
 Here are a few of the most common techniques for utilizing them:

-Oil Trading Price Breakouts: In crude crude oil price breakouts, a bullish buy oil signal occurs when the crude crude oil price breaks up through the central point or one of the resistance levels (typically Resistance 1).
-A short sell oil signal occurs when crude crude oil price breaks down through the central point or one of the support levels (typically Support 1).
+Oil Trading Price Breakouts: In crude oil price breakouts, a bullish buy oil signal occurs when the crude oil price breaks up through the central point or one of the resistance levels (typically Resistance 1).
+A short sell oil signal occurs when crude oil price breaks down through the central point or one of the support levels (typically Support 1).

-Oil Trend Reversals: In oil trend reversals, a buy oil signal occurs when the crude crude oil price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.
+Oil Trend Reversals: In oil trend reversals, a buy oil signal occurs when the crude oil price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and starts moving in the other direction.

 To download Pivot points: